gMoreno05/practical-machine-learning-2023/README.md

 `cd <directory_name>` - change directory into `<directory_name>`

+`cd ..` - change directory up one level

+`cd` - change into your home directory

 `mkdir <directory_name>` - make a directory called `<directory_name>`

+Also remember you can use the up arrow to see previous commands entered, and the tab key to do tab completion on commands you start typing.

 # how to run on linux